 In your new edition of Motor Cycle News this week we've got the biggest stories in biking along with tests of the most modern metal and crucial kit you need to know about.

 Don't forget, you can subscribe two ways - have our famous weekly newspaper delivered or download digitally to your smart device.
-For our latest reader offer, four issues of MCN for £1*, click here!
+For our latest new subscriber offer, a set of Oxford panniers worth £89.99, click here!

-Welcome to this week’s MCN, an extra-large Wednesday slice of biking freedom.
+Welcome to this week’s MCN, your Wednesday fix of motorcycling escapism.

 Enjoy the issue,